-2.4.2 Failure of a ship's radiocommunication equipment should not, of itself, be considered as a failure to comply with the rules of a system; however, the shipmaster should endeavour to ensure communication is restored as soon as practicable.
+- 2.4.1 Participating ships required by a system to report to a shore-based authority should do so without delay upon entering and, if necessary, when leaving the area of the system in accordance with the provisions of each system so adopted.
+A ship may be required to provide additional reports or information to update or modify an earlier report. - 2.4.2 Failure of a ship's radiocommunication equipment, or other electronic means for communications recognized by the Organization should not, of itself, be considered as a failure to comply with the rules of a reporting system; however, the shipmaster should endeavour to ensure communication is restored as soon as practicable.
 If a technical failure prevents the ship from reporting, the master should enter the fact and reasons for not reporting in the ship's log.